Didier-Lane/makefile-base/docs/clean.md

 By default it removes only the [`.env`] file from the project.

+### Custom command

-This can be customized with the Make variable `CLEAN_COMMAND` from a Makefile.
+The clean command can be customized with the Make variable `CLEAN_COMMAND` from a Makefile.

-For example, if you need to remove a generated `config.json` file on cleanup customize the `CLEAN_COMMAND` variable as bellow
+For example, if you need to remove a generated `config.json` file on cleanup customize the `CLEAN_COMMAND` variable as bellow.

 ```shell
 define CLEAN_COMMAND